hawley-jeffrey-bah/payment-accuracy/website/pages/programs/dot-federal-highway-administration-highway-planning-and-cons-c624cb7b.md

       Offices and grant recipients.
 If applicable, FHWA recovered overpayments from the grant recipient.
     Mitigation_Strategy: atp3_1
+  - Action_Taken: Planned
+    Completion_Date: FY2024
+    Description_Action_Taken: FHWA will work with grant recipients to improve project documentation and/or payment processes, or address training deficiencies as applicable for each improper payment.
+If applicable, FHWA will recover overpayments from the grant recipient.
+    Mitigation_Strategy: app3_1
   Confidence_Level: 95% to <100%
   End_Date: 09/2022
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false